-When building a modern web application with Astro, one of the first decisions you’ll face is how to handle API routes.
-If you’re like me and enjoy the benefits of type safety and developer experience, you’ve probably considered using either Elysia or Hono - two popular Bun-first API frameworks that have gained significant traction in the TypeScript ecosystem.
+When building an Astro application, one of the first decisions you’ll face is how to handle API routes.
+If you value type safety and developer experience, you may have considered Elysia or Hono, two popular TypeScript web frameworks.

 I recently went through the process of migrating (on the same day 😅) from Elysia to Hono for my personal website, and I wanted to share my experience, particularly when deploying to Cloudflare Pages and dealing with environment variables.